babucarr32/playSocialAPI/README.md

 then run `npm start`

-## Read the docs from the Apollo Server running at _http://localhost:4000/_ for api consumption.
+### Read the docs from the Apollo Server running at _http://localhost:4000/_ for api consumption.

+Feel free to contribute to the project.
 Enjoy!